Experienced Family

 Get Started Today

-Separate vs. Marital Property in Colorado Divorces
+Separate vs. Marital Property in a Colorado Divorce

 Early in the divorce process, both spouses must make full financial disclosures and produce any documents requested by the other spouse and their attorney.
-This begins the process of determining what is separate property and what is marital property as well as the valuation of the property.
+This begins the process of determining what is separate property and what is marital property, as well as the valuation of the property.
 In Colorado, separate property is:

 • Any property, asset, or debt belonging to one spouse before the marriage